 How to use the color wheel:

 The color wheel is easy to use!
 For vibrant, intense results, combine complementary colors.
 For example, these appear across from each other on the color wheel, yellow-purple, blue-orange, red-green.
-Mixing these complementary colors together will result in enhanced intensity of both colors.
+Mixing these complimentary colors together will result in the enhanced intensity of both colors.

 For a soothing, harmonious, romantic feel, use analogous colors.
 In other words, families of colors that are next to each other on the color wheel.
 For example, blue, blue-violet, blue-green or yellow, yellow-green, yellow-orange.